1D Spectra#

 Plot a 1-D spectrum with a physical x-axis (energy in eV) using plot().

 The spectrum contains a broad background and three Gaussian peaks.
-Circle markers highlight the peak positions, and a range widget selects a region of interest.
-Pan and zoom with the mouse; press R to reset the view.
+Circle markers highlight the peak positions using add_points(), and a range widget selects a region of interest.
+A model fit is overlaid with a dashed line, and the background component is shown as a semi-transparent dotted curve with diamond markers.

 import numpy as np